cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 assured automatically via continuously adjusting the policies and validating the real-time situation.

-IBN can be envisaged in a digital twin network context to show how digital twin network improves the efficiency of deploying network innovation.
-To lower the impact on real networks, several rounds of adjustment and validation can be emulated on the digital twin network platform instead of directly on real network.
+IBN can be envisaged in a network digital twin context to show how network digital twin improves the efficiency of deploying network innovation.
+To lower the impact on real networks, several rounds of adjustment and validation can be emulated on the network digital twin platform instead of directly on real network.
 Therefore, the digital twin network can be an important enabler platform to implement IBN systems and fooster their deployment.

 # Sample Application Scenarios

-Digital twin network can be applied to solve different problems in network management and operation.
+Network digital twin can be applied to solve different problems in network management and operation.

 ## Human Training